songjiayang/crystal-vs-golang/README.md

 Crystal has the sample CONCURRENCY MODEL (using `channels`) like Go, we all konwn that Golang has a good concurrency ability and  It's very hot last frew yeas.

-Compare with it, we can more easily to get the crystal concurrency ability, is Powerful or Not.
+Compare with it, we can more easily to check the crystal concurrency, is Powerful or Not.

 ### Testing System